 The assurance comprised a combination of pre-assurance research, data sampling, documentation and record review, calculating and reporting the specified performance data and information.
 Raw data and supporting evidence of the specified performance data and information were examined during the verification process.
 The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement.
-Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+Consequently, the level of assurance obtained in a limited assurance engagement that would have been obtained had a reasonable assurance engagement been performed.